yoshida-lab/XenonPy/docs/source/features.rst

 Structural descriptors
 ======================

-Currently, XenonPy implements RDF (radial distribution function) and OFM (orbital field matrix [2]_) as the descriptors of crystalline structures.
+Currently, XenonPy implements RDF (radial distribution function) and OFM (orbital field matrix [2]_) descriptors of crystalline structures.
 We also provide compatible API to use the structural descriptors of `matminer <https://hackingmaterials.github.io/matminer/>`_.
 Follow this link to check the `Table of Featurizers <https://hackingmaterials.github.io/matminer/featurizer_summary.html>`_ in matminer.